 Liberty Utilities’ water system has experienced a prior five consecutive year drought with no limitation to its water supplies.
 However, the cost of those water supplies may have increased based on the mix of supplies which are used.
 Liberty Utilities has the ability to enact varying water shortage levels (see Chapter 8) to help educate its customers and provide an economic incentive for the retail customers to reduce their water consumption.

-TOTAL WATER SUPPLY AND USE COMPARISON
+DRA TOTAL WATER SUPPLY AND USE COMPARISON

 Gross water use for the projected five consecutive year drought is shown on Table 7-5.
 Section 7.3.2 describes the water source reliability for each source of supply Liberty Utilities will rely on during a five consecutive year drought.
 The annual quantities are the summed and are also provided on Table 7-5.
 For the purposes of Liberty Utilities’ DRA, as a worst-case scenario, Liberty Utilities has considered no water supply augmentation (as indicated in Table 7-5) from its groundwater and imported water supplies.
 When necessary, Liberty Utilities can implement various water shortage levels of its Water Shortage Contingency Plan (as discussed in Chapter 8) in order to reduce its water demands.
 The total water supplies available to Liberty Utilities in Table 7-5 are based on the quantity of supplies available to Liberty Utilities (i.e. demands) during the most recent historical five consecutive year drought period (from CY 2011 through CY 2015).
 As shown in Table 7-5, assuming no additional water supply benefits will be available from groundwater supplies, Liberty Utilities will implement various stages of its Water Shortage Contingency Plan to balance water demands with available supplies during years 1, 2, 3, 4, and 5 of the projected five consecutive year drought.